jcoehoorn/DHCPViewer/README.md

 quick access to dhcp lease information, where I may want to do things like sort by lease expiration, IP address, or MAC address.
 Powershell and RDP just don't appeal to me for this.
 RDP to servers should only happen when absolutely necessary, and the command line just isn't as nice of a place to manipulate data.

-But I am a programmer or what?
-So I wrote my own Windows Forms tool to wrap around the Powershell commandlets I need most, and to provide the sorting the visual display features I'm looking for.
+But am I a programmer or what?
+So I wrote my own Windows Forms tool to wrap around the Powershell commandlets I need most, and to provide the sorting and visual display features I'm looking for.

 ## Requires: